15th Writers' Day

-Spend the day soaking up talks on fiction, nonfiction, editing, and publishing, as a host of professionals share their formulas for success and provide tips for your own writing.
+Spend the afternoon soaking up talks on memoir, finding inspiration, and podcasting for writers, as a host of professionals share their formulas for success and provide tips for your own writing.

 Registration and Check-in begins at Noon, in D’Amour Hall for Business, Communications and Technology, and continues throughout the sessions.